 On-board computer diagnostics along with CAN (controller area network) buss systems are taught.
 Instruction is also given in electronics and other high tech areas such as super charging and turbo charging.

-RCTC offers a diploma in Automobile Mechanics.
+RCTC offers a diploma in Automobile Technician.
 The diploma can be completed in as little as two years if taken full-time.

 Program Start Date(s)

 Students start coursework in fall semester only.
 Automotive Technician courses are not offered summer semesters; however, some of the general education requirements may be offered during the summer.

 Job opportunities exist with repair shops, dealerships, fleet owners, and businesses performing specialized service work.
 Graduates typically start as entry level mechanics.
 With further education and/or experience, graduates can go on to specialize in an area such as transmissions, drivability or alignments for example or advance to shop foreman or service manager.
 Several RCTC graduates have opened their own repair businesses.

 RCTC’s Automotive Technician instructors are ASE certified and have many years of technician and teaching experience.

 For additional information on the most current list of RCTC program articulations see us at: www.rctc.edu/academics/articulations/